Welcome to the English Department at Moorpark College

 Every course also has specified outcomes to be assessed regularly, to ensure that students are actually learning what instructors intend them to learn.
 Here are the CLO’s for this course:

-- identify the elements of literature in a specific work—character, setting, theme, plot, etc.—and discuss their significance to the work.
+- identify elements of literature in a specific work--character, setting, theme, plot, etc.--and explain their significance to the work.

 ENGL M01C: Official Course Description and Objectives